Labels in Meat & Seafood and How to Read Them

 Pasture-Raised and Grass-Fed:

 These terms apply to our beef and lamb offerings.
 A pasture-raised steer has been allowed to graze for a significant portion of its life.
 This practice allows for a more natural environment for ruminants like cows, sheep, and bison that spend their lives grazing.
 When practiced properly, it can also be an important element of soil restoration and land stewardship.
-We source our pasture-raised beef and lamb from Peterson Craftsman Meats and the Lamb Shoppe, local farms that rotationally graze their animals and grow their own cover crops, ensuring that their practices enhance instead of damage the soil.
+We source our pasture-raised beef and lamb from Peterson Craft Meats and The Lamb Shoppe, local farms that rotationally graze their animals and grow their own cover crops, ensuring that their practices enhance instead of damage the soil.
 During winter months and while being finished, pasture-raised animals will often receive supplemental feed including grains.
 This tends to yield well-marbled meat.

-The grass-fed label ensures that the animal was fed a diet composed primarily of grass.
-The label does not guarantee they’ve been pasture-raised, as cattle fed dried hay in feedlots can still be considered grass fed.
-We source our grass-fed beef from Thousand Hills because they pasture raise their cattle on 100% grass diets.
 There are a few reasons why you may want to choose grass-fed beef.
-Meat from grass-fed animals tends to have higher amounts of omega three fatty acids than grain-fed beef (but shouldn’t be considered a significant source, see link below).
+Meat from grass-fed animals may have higher amounts of omega-3 fatty acids than grain-fed beef, but it’s still not a significant source of this essential nutrient.
 It’s also a good option for those looking to avoid corn or soy in the feed of their meat.
 A grass diet tends to yield a leaner meat with more robust flavor than traditional grain-fed beef.

 Dry-Aged:

 Dry-aged beef has been stored at near-freezing temperature for several weeks.
 Moisture is evaporated from the fat, leading to greater flavor concentration, and enzymes in the connective tissue begin to break down, ensuring greater tenderness.
 This process is also known as “hanging” and is often used in steakhouses and upscale butcher shops.
 Since it requires beef with high amounts of fat, leaner grass-fed beef does not typically get dry-aged.
-Our pasture-raised beef from Peterson Craftsman Meats has been dry-aged for a minimum of 21 days.
+Our pasture-raised beef from Peterson Craft Meats has been dry-aged for a minimum of 21 days.

 Labels in meat & seafood can come with a lot of terms and phrases that help you make the right decisions about the food you buy from Lakewinds.